-And Americans use every bit of that extra bandwidth.
+And Americans—with our online shopping, hosting for personal and professional websites, email and social media—use every bit of that extra bandwidth.
 In just one minute on an average day, 700 videos, 28,000 Tumblr posts, 100,000 tweets and more than 34,000 Facebook “likes” hit the ‘net, and with total Internet traffic expected to quadruple by 2014, our “need for speed” is only likely to grow.

 Update: The Video!